spsforks/QB64-Wiki/_RGB32.md

 SYSTEM

 ```
-Code by Steve McNeill

-*Example 3:* Comparing the output of the new _RGB32 syntaxes (starting with version 1.3) and their equivalents in previous versions.
+Comparing the output of the new _RGB32 syntaxes (starting with version 1.3) and their equivalents in previous versions.

 ```vb